NoharOSP/Perfect_Works_Build/README.md

 - CrossPendant: Fei exclusive. +1 Ether/Ether Def.
 Same effect as Holy Pendant.
 Initial equip on Fei.
 - NisanCross: Fei exclusive. +10 Ether/Ether Def.
 Same effect as Holy Pendant.
 Dropped by Ophiomorphous
-- CCracka GWhip: +90 Attack and Inflicts Fuel Leak on hit.
+- CCracka GWhip: +90 Attack and Inflicts Slow on hit.
 Available to buy at Tammuz after Gate 2 (to be included).
-- Lasher GWhip: +75 Attack and Inflicts Camera Damage on hit.
+- Lasher GWhip: +75 Attack and Inflicts Fuel Leak on hit.
 Available to buy in Nisan after Gate 1 (to be included).
 - Citan Jr Doll: Increases speed by 2.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.
 - Rico Jr Doll: Increases attack by 32.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.
 - Maria Jr Doll: Increases EtherDef by 40.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.